 The Anglo-Saxon name Kanet comes from when the family resided in the settlement of Kennett in Cambridgeshire, or in East Kennett or West Kennett in the county of Wiltshire.
 The surname Kanet belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.

 Early Origins of the Kanet family

-Wiltshire.
+The surname Kanet was first found in Wiltshire.
 "This place, in Domesday Book called Chenete, was anciently a distinct parish, and was held by the church of St. Mary at Winchester."
-CITATION[CLOSE]

 Early History of the Kanet family

 This web page shows only a small excerpt of our Kanet research.
 Another 120 words (9 lines of text) covering the years 1237, 1780, 1660, 1728, 1718, 1728, 1674 and 1715 are included under the topic Early Kanet History in all our PDF Extended History products and printed products wherever possible.

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Kanet has been recorded under many different variations, including Kennet, Kennett Kenet and others.

 Early Notables of the Kanet family (pre 1700)

 Another 31 words (2 lines of text) are included under the topic Early Kanet Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Kanet family